 Few could fault it for looks, however.
 The B-26 was a beautifully streamlined aircraft of all-metal construction, except for a fabric-covered rudder, with a fuselage featuring a circular cross section; a high wing; and twin P&W R-2800-5 Double Wasp engines with 1,380 kW (1,850 HP) each, and driving four-blade propellers with electrical pitch control.

-In order to achieve its high speed the B-26 had relatively short wings with modest wing area.
-This gave it a long takeoff run and a fast landing speed.
+In order to achieve its high speed, the B-26 had relatively short wings with modest wing area.
+That gave it a long take-off run and a fast landing speed.
 Such features had been expected by the USAAC, given the aggressive performance specifications, but they would still almost be the death of the B-26.

 * Production deliveries of the other 200 B-26s began in February 1940.
 These aircraft were really used for test, operational evaluation, and operational training, processes that proved troublesome.
 The B-26 was a very "hot" aircraft in a number of different ways, and it was a handful for inexperienced pilots.
 Early deliveries also didn't have full combat fit, leaving them noseheavy and causing nosewheel strut failures.